Dorothy Hester Stenzel: 1932: Flight instructor

 Stenzel received her transport pilot's license in 1932.
 In April, Stenzel flew in the New Orleans Carnival of the Air.
 Later that month, she performed in an air show to raise money for the Goodfellow employment bureau in Shreveport, Louisiana.

 Stenzel became a flight instructor for the Union Avenue Flying Service, a flying school "and air taxi service" organized by Tex Rankin and his brothers Dudley and Richard.
 Just one month after the flying service was announced in The Oregonian, Dudley Rankin died from injuries sustained while working on his plane.
 On October 10, Rankin Field was dedicated in his honor: Stenzel and Tex Rankin both performed stunts at the ceremony.
 Also in 1932, Stenzel founded her own flight school, which she operated for the next two years.

 Marriage to Robert Hofer

 Stenzel married Robert Dent Hofer on June 30, 1934.
 The couple had two daughters, Sabine and Dorothy.
 Stenzel quit flight instruction and stunt flying when she married.
 In 1981, she recalled that "I had watched other women try to carry on a business and be married, too, and decided that I wasn't smart enough to be a good wife and keep up that kind of flying."
 The couple frequently traveled by plane, and had their own airstrip outside their home in Banks, Oregon.

 Gravity testing

 Stenzel was the first woman to undergo the U.S. Navy's gravity test for pilots.
-Although 6 G's of force was considered "rough", Stenzel was able to endure 8.6 G's.
+Although 6 Gs of force was considered "rough", Stenzel was able to endure 8.6 Gs.